puregame/CAN-Insight/README.md

 The code outputs files names CAN_XXX.log where XXX is a sequential number starting at 0.
 After 999 logs the file name convention will change to CANXXXX.log.
 After 9999 logs no further logging will occur.

 Each log file is a CSV file, the first line is a JSON text with the project identifier, unit identifier, and CANBus configuration.

+#### Compact Log File Format
+Each line is of the format: "%2.2f-%d-%X#([%0.2X]*LEN)"
+- Float representing time since start of logging
+- Int representing CAN bus number
+- Hex representing CAN message ID
+- N* 2-char hex representing CAN data

 ## Viewing Data
 See the [CAN Insight Log Processor](https://github.com/puregame/CANInsight-processing) for software to translate CSV files into useable datafiles for graphins and advanced analysis.